• Skip to primary navigation

 Check out our best plant-based dessert recipes!

 These vegan blueberry muffins are tall, soft, light, airy, and the perfect amount of moist.
-They are also tasty, with a natural blueberry flavor.
-And, honestly, no one will know they are vegan.
+They are also tasty, with a natural blueberry flavor, and no one will know they are vegan.

 We still can't believe how a few ingredients can create something so delicious!

-For this vegan blueberry muffin recipe, all you need is plant milk, flour, sugar, a neutral vegetable oil, baking powder, vanilla extract, lemon zest, a tiny bit of cornstarch, and fresh or frozen blueberries.
+All you need for this recipe is plant milk, flour, sugar, a neutral vegetable oil, baking powder, vanilla extract, lemon zest, cornstarch, and fresh or frozen blueberries.

-Our loved and tested batter, which we make without eggs or butter, turns out light, airy, soft, and perfectly moist.
+Our loved and tested batter, made without eggs or butter, turns out light, airy, soft, and perfectly moist.

 It has enough structure to make tall muffins that stay that way for days.

 If you like your vegan blueberry muffins with a sweet and crunchy top, you can sprinkle them with sugar before baking them.
-We tried with and without; they are both beautiful and delicious (see pictures).
+We tried with and without; they are both beautiful and delicious.

-These berry-packed muffins are perfect for a quick on-the-go breakfast, brunch, or as a light coffee break or tea break in the afternoon or dessert after dinner.
+These berry-packed muffins are perfect for a quick on-the-go breakfast, a light coffee break, a tea break in the afternoon, or dessert after dinner.
+Let’s see how to make them.

 Blueberry muffins with cinnamon